-Budgeted cost: £ 65,000
+Budgeted cost: £ 60,000

 Activity Evidence that supports this approach Challenge number(s) addressed Teacher professional development focuses on high-quality teaching in core subjects.
 Training will take 2 forms: - in school - using HIAS courses and subject networks The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils.
-Focus of developing all to use the 'five-a-day approach' to improve outcomes for all, including children with SEND Development of collaborative learning as pedagogy within school All teachers understand that effective feedback is critical to children making progress 1,2,3 Development of a focussed and sequenced, high quality curriculum which reflects the needs of all our children and the diversity within our community Curriculum: Keeping it simple (8/12/2021) 1,2,3
+Focus of developing all to use the 'five-a-day approach to improve outcomes for all, including children with SEND Development of collaborative learning as pedagogy within school All teachers understand that effective feedback is critical to children making progress 1,2,3 Development of a focussed and sequenced, high quality curriculum which reflects the needs of all our children and the diversity within our community Curriculum: Keeping it simple (8/12/2021) 1,2,3

 Ongoing phonics training for all classroom staff.
-Monitoring of delivery of phonics lessons To support the school's delivery of Synthetic Systematic Phonics programme (RWInc.) and follow up in whole class reading and spelling lessons 1,2 Continue to use the Junior Language Link intervention, Shape Coding 1 and Black Sheep Press resources to support children with both expressive and receptive language difficulties.
-Evidence suggests that oral language interventions have a high impact for a low cost Teaching grammar to school-aged children with Specific Language Impairment using Shape Coding Susan Ebbels 1,2 Purchase of up-to-date diagnostic tests to enhance teachers' understanding of specific areas of need and misunderstanding in maths and English With the information diagnostic assessments provide, teachers may: • decide to adjust the level of challenge of activities • reteach specific concepts or topics • adjust curriculum content in the medium or long term • provide pupils with feedback through which they can address their own areas for improvement • decide which pupils may need additional, targeted academic support.
+Monitoring of delivery of phonics lessons Use of Lexia as an intervention for children in the upper school who are not yet secure with basic literacy skills To support the school's delivery of Synthetic Systematic Phonics programme (RWInc.) and follow up in whole class reading and spelling lessons 1,2 Continue to use the Junior Language Link intervention, Shape Coding T and Black Sheep Press resources to support children with both expressive and receptive language difficulties.
+Evidence suggests that oral language interventions have a high impact for a low cost Teaching grammar to school-aged children with Specific Language Impairment using Shape Coding Susan Ebbels 1,2 Purchase of up-to-date diagnostic tests to enhance teachers' understanding of specific areas of need and misunderstanding in maths and English With the information diagnostic assessments provide, teachers may: decide to adjust the level of challenge of activities reteach specific concepts or topics adjust curriculum content in the medium or long term provide pupils with feedback through which they can address their own areas for improvement decide which pupils may need additional, targeted academic support.
 See Moving forwards, making a difference A planning guide for schools 2022-23 (EEF May 2022) Improving Literacy in Key Stage 2 (EEF Nov 2021) 1,2,3 Development of school's PSHE curriculum to -be adaptive and reflect the needs of the children within the school - improve the SEL for vulnerable children Improving Social and Emotional Learning in Primary Schools.
 Guidance Report (EEF Sep 2020) 5 Employment of a dedicated Forest School teacher The Hare and the Tortoise go to Forest School: taking the scenic route to academic attainment via emotional wellbeing outdoors (McCree, Cutting and Sherwin 2018) 5